-- LAB TESTS ARE A MUST!
-In a recent study, nearly 70% of the CBD products tested were found to be inaccurately labeled in regards to potency of the product.
+In a recent study, nearly 70% of the CBD products tested contained inaccurate labels regarding the product’s potency.

-When growing for cannabinoid production (such as for CBD) small changes yield big results in the content of the cannabinoid and terpene profile.
-That’s why here at Bluegrass Hemp Oil and Kentucky Cannabis Company we hand groom our plants, use organic practices, and harvest and extract only from the bloom, so that in the end our product is not only more effective but also better tasting!
+When growing for cannabinoid production (such as for CBD), small changes yield significant results in the content of the cannabinoid and terpene profile.
+We use artisan methods here at Bluegrass Hemp Oil and Kentucky Cannabis Company.
+We groom our plants, use organic practices, and harvest and extract only from the bloom so that, in the end, our product is more effective and also better tasting!

-- DIRECT LINE OF CONTACT.
-After all the researching and reading, you may still be left with some questions, or maybe not, but either way being able to call and speak with someone directly puts a lot of clients at ease in an area where confusion is abundant.
+After all the research and reading, you may still have some questions, or maybe not, but being able to call and speak with someone directly puts many clients at ease in an area where confusion is abundant.

 The size should be on the label in ounces and milliliters.
 The ingredient list should typically be short.
 Most high-quality products contain emulsified extract in a carrier oil, but some contain multiple fillers, flavoring agents, and additives.
 The strength should be on the bottle’s total milligram content of CBD (we also list the mg per ml amount).
 Some companies list entire cannabinoid content, whereas others list only CBD content.
 For comparison’s sake, total CBD milligrams and total cannabinoids mg do not always equal in value.